Markus Pernhart

-Markus Pernhart (born July 28, 1824, in Untermieger (or according to the Slovenian Biographical Lexicon in Obermieger, today part of the market town of Ebenthal); died on March 30, 1871, in Klagenfurt; with his name also written: Markus or Marko Pernat or Pernath) was a Carinthian Slovenian / Austrian painter of romantic landscape impressions, considered to have been a pioneer in this style in Austria.
-According to the Slovenian Biographical Lexicon, he is considered to be the first Slovenian realistic landscape painter.
+Markus Pernhart (also written as Marko Pernath; 6 July 1824 – 30 March 1871) was a Carinthian Slovenian / Austrian painter of romantic landscape impressions, considered to have been a pioneer in this style in Austria.
+According to the Encyclopedia of Slovenian Biography, he is considered the first Slovenian realistic landscape painter.

 Life

-Markus Pernhart was born as the eldest child of a carpenter from St Veit im Jauntal.
+Markus Pernhart was born on 6 July 1824 in Untermieger as the eldest child of a carpenter from St Veit im Jauntal.
 He probably attended elementary school in Tainach.
 He began painting at an early age, painting beehive front boards and he offered his early works at the Klagenfurt weekly market.
 When he was barely 12, he painted the dining rooms of the Krajcar restaurant between Klagenfurt and Völkermarkt.
 The innkeeper made the episcopal chaplain Henr.
 Hermann aware of the talented boy.
 At the age of 15 he first learned to paint from Andreas Hauser in Klagenfurt.
 Hermann continued to support him and brought him to meet with his patron, the Archbishop of Gorizia Franz Xaver Luschin (Franc Lušin), who was also a native of Tainach.
 It is possible Hermann also introduced him to Eduard von Moro.
 Through this he came into contact with the Viennese art scene, in particular with Franz Steinfeld, who taught at the Academy of Fine Arts located there.
 He was referred to the Munich Academy, but soon returned to Carinthia.
 There his prestige rose and he became one of the most famous landscape painters of his day under his stage name Pernhart.